KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

     BYE
     100 LOAD everything

-After a few seconds, the screen should look like before, with a simple fatbits matrix and a cursor in position (0,0).
+After a few seconds, the screen should look like before, with a simple fat-bits matrix and a cursor in position (0,0).
 The only difference is the `OK` prompt will partially overwrite the results.

 When we're happy with that, let's not forget to update our shadow documentation.